 - If another obvious and definite diagnosis is present

-If the test is positive, please refer the patient into one of the NMO centres.
+If the test is positive, please refer the patient into one of the NMOSD centres.

-If you have any questions regarding diagnosis or management, please refer to the NMO service.
+If you have any questions regarding diagnosis or management, please refer to the NMOSD service.